fuzionnz/contrib.entityextra/README.md

 # Entity Extra

-I want to modify the stock CiviCRM API output for contribution pages in order to retrieve info about what payment processors they use.
-That's what this is for.
+I want to modify the stock CiviCRM API output for contribution pages in order to retrieve info about what contribution amounts they offer.

+That's what this is for ... currently :D